tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __offramp_state__
 <a name="schema-offramp_state"></a>

-State of an offramp, including specification and instances:
+State of an offramp, including specification and instances

 ```json
 {